FAQs

 • not authorized to apply ionizing radiation, electromagnetism for MRI, or soundwaves for diagnostic medical sonography

-• not authorized to perform any of the controlled acts authorized to CMRITO members, including:
+• not authorized to perform any of the controlled acts authorized to CMRITO registrants, including:

 • administering substances by injection or inhalation